Keeping Your Eye on the Prize

 – Aaron Werner, OD (El Cajon, CA)

-In addition, the AMD AcademyTM acts as an online learning community designed to support you.
+In addition, the AMD Academy® acts as an online learning community designed to support you.
 Do you have new technicians who haven’t had a chance to go through our AMD Excellence Program?
 Or maybe some team members need refreshers on certain AdaptDx features?
 No problem!
-This learning portal is the place to find training demonstrations and a community discussion board for all your burning questions.
+This learning portal is the place to find training demonstrations and many other useful resources.

 2. Take small, simple steps each day